Mike Rizzo: Early life

-Rizzo, a third-generation scout, grew up in Chicago as one of four children to Phil and Bernadine Rizzo.
+Rizzo, a third-generation scout, grew up in west suburban Chicago as one of four children to Phil and Bernadine Rizzo.
 His father, Phil, was a former minor league baseball player who drove a truck for the city and scouted for the California Angels on a part-time basis.
-The Angels eventually made Phil a full-time scout, as many of the players he identified reached the majors.
+The Angels eventually made Phil a full-time scout.
+Many of the players he identified reached the majors.
 After 50 years in professional baseball, Phil was eventually part of the inaugural induction class that entered the Professional Baseball Scouts Hall of Fame in 2008.
-Phil continued his scouting career with the Nationals as a Senior Advisor to the GM until his passing on February 1, 2020.
+Phil continued his scouting career with the Nationals as a senior advisor to the GM until he died, on February 1, 2020.
 Mike Rizzo's grandfather, Vito, was a semi-pro player before founding the family business: scouting.

 Rizzo attended Holy Cross High School in River Grove, Illinois, Triton College, and Saint Xavier University, where he played college baseball for the Triton Trojans and Saint Xavier Cougars.